 This paper reviews the mechanisms of initiation and the prevention of top-of-the-line corrosion (TLC).
 Recent research and developments are highlighted and validated to arrive at best practices for control of this significant corrosion manifestation.
 Water condensation and/or hydrate formation at the top of pipelines are serious design/operation considerations in pipelines.
 This paper reports the results of tests conducted in a new experimental setup constructed for investigating gas-hydrate risks in varied operational scenarios.

 Both water and hydrocarbon dewpoints are represented as the maximum solubility of each phase in the other.
+Prediction of hydrate formation is covered in Predicting hydrate formation.
 Because F 2, two intensive variables are needed to specify the system.
 At a given temperature and pressure, the user can determine the saturated water content of gases, the point at which a liquid water phase will precipitate.
 For this reason Figure 1 frequently is called the water dewpoint chart.
-Despite its limitations, Figure 1 is very useful and provides a check against high water content values calculated by commercial phase equilibria computer programs.

 Hydrates are a possibility in oil/gas exploration, production, transportation, or processing, which involves water and molecules smaller than n-pentane.
 When small ( 9 Å) nonpolar molecules contact water at ambient temperatures (typically 100 F) and moderate pressures (typically 180 psia), a water crystal form may appear--a clathrate hydrate.
 These individual polyhedra then combine to form specific crystalline lattices.
 Such solids can be formed with N2, H2S, CO2, C1, C2, C3, and iso-butane.
 Larger molecules like n-butane and cyclopentane require the presence of some smaller molecules.